AdobeDocs/experience-manager-screens.en/help/user-guide/dispatcher-configurations-aem-screens.md

 ## Configuring Dispatcher for Manifest Version v3{#configuring-dispatcherv3}

-Please make sure to allow these filters and cache rules in dispatchers fronting the publish instances for functioning of Screens.
+Make sure to allow these filters and cache rules in dispatchers fronting the Publishing instances for functioning of Screens.

 ### Pre-requisites for Manifest Version v3{#prerequisites3}

-Please ensure that you follow these two prerequisites before configuring Dispatcher (manifest version v3) for AEM Screens:
+Follow these two prerequisites before configuring Dispatcher (manifest version v3) for AEM Screens:

 * Make sure that you are using `v3 manifests`.
 Navigate to `https://<server:port>/system/console/configMgr/com.adobe.cq.screens.offlinecontent.impl.ContentSyncCacheFeatureFlag` and ensure that `Enable ContentSync Cache` is unchecked.

-* Make sure dispatcher flush agent is configured at `/etc/replication/agents.publish/dispatcher1useast1Agent` in publish instance.
+* Make sure that the Dispatcher flush agent is configured at `/etc/replication/agents.publish/dispatcher1useast1Agent` in publish instance.

    ![image](/help/user-guide/assets/dispatcher/dispatcher-1.png)